sageguy09/esp-gpt-i2c/project_knowldge.md

 - Use `sub->getData()` to get the ArtNet data buffer instead of trying to access a non-existent `lengthData` property.
 - Use `sub->_nb_data` to get the data length.

+### Color Effects Timing:
+- Color cycle effects use `millis()` for timing to ensure smooth, non-blocking animation.
+- The animation speed is controlled by the `cycleSpeed` setting in the web UI.

-### Multiple Libraries for SSD1306:
+### Type Casting for Math Functions:
-- If you encounter multiple versions of the Adafruit_SSD1306 library, ensure you only have one version installed.
-Remove any redundant libraries in the Arduino IDE.
+- When using `max()` and `min()` functions with different types (like `int` and `long int`), explicit casting is required to avoid compilation errors.
+- Example: `heat[i] = max(0, (int)heat[i] - (int)random(0, cooling));`

-## Further Improvements
+## Future Improvements

 - **Add Support for More LED Types**: Extend the code to handle additional types of LEDs, such as WS2811 or APA102.
-- **Enhanced Web UI**: Improve the UI with more options like custom color controls or effects for the LEDs.
-- **Error Handling**: Add error handling for cases where the ESP32 fails to connect to Wi-Fi or ArtNet communication is interrupted.
-- **Use SPIFFS or Preferences for persistent storage**: Currently settings are only stored in memory and lost on reboot.
+- **Enhanced Color Effects**: Add more complex patterns and effects to the color cycle options.
+- **DMX Control**: Add support for direct DMX control over Ethernet or USB.
+- **Scheduled Effects**: Allow setting up schedules for different effects to run at specific times.
+- **Audio Reactive Effects**: Add support for audio input to create sound-reactive LED patterns.

 ## Final Notes

-This project provides a robust way to control WS2812B LEDs via ArtNet, using an ESP32.
-The combination of I2SClockless LED control, ArtNet communication, and the Web UI configuration makes it flexible and easy to use for various interactive lighting setups.
+This project provides a robust way to control WS2812B LEDs via ArtNet, static color, or built-in effects, using an ESP32.
+The combination of I2SClockless LED control, ArtNet communication, and the web UI configuration makes it flexible and easy to use for various interactive lighting setups.

-The artnetESP32V2 library has a specific callback structure that needs to be properly implemented for the ArtNet data to flow correctly.
-Make sure to follow the pattern described in this document when making changes to the code.
+Settings are stored in non-volatile memory, so your configuration persists across power cycles.
+The mode selection (ArtNet, Static Color, or Color Cycle) allows for versatile usage scenarios from professional light installations to simple mood lighting.